OpenScienceMOOC/Module-1-Open-Principles/content_development/MAIN.md

 The other three [norms](https://scienceblogs.com/ethicsandscience/2008/01/29/basic-concepts-the-norms-of-sc) are:

 * Universalism: That researchers should be concerned with the content of claims, not with who made them;
-* Disintrestedness: That researchers are in this for more than just personal gain; and
+* Disinterestedness: That researchers are in this for more than just personal gain; and
 * Organised skepticism: That anyone can potentially advance knowledge claims.

 It is good to remember that Open Science principles re-articulate science norms that were historically considered to be integral to research itself.
 Open Science reaffirms the right of the community to access the substantive findings of research.
 As the findings of research belong to the entire community, any attempt by individuals or corporations to capture these for profit is a practice based on a notion of equity that is foreign to, and contrary to, how research is meant to operate.

 Open Science really hit the mainstream around 2016 due to a number of possible reasons.
-A combination of political activity and grassroots community-led initiatives put it formly on the map, and now everywhere you go in science, openness is all around in one way or another.
+A combination of political activity and grassroots community-led initiatives put it firmly on the map, and now everywhere you go in science, openness is all around in one way or another.

 The production of research knowledge is inherently geopolitical, as emphasised by [The Knowledge Gap](http://knowledgegap.org/).
 There are strange forces at play that influence representation, mechanisms of distribution, dimensions of power, and structural inequalities throughout the global scholarly communication system.
 These all contribute towards a complex, and fragmented, global Open Science landscape.